Skip to content

 A sensory bag is available to borrow from the visitor reception building.
 It contains ear defenders, binoculars, a mixture of eight fidget and sensory toys, a magnifying glass, activity sheets, and a soft toy.

-A picture folder showcasing the upper floors of the castle is available in the Parlour (the only ground floor room in the Great Tower).
+An information folder showcasing the upper floors of the castle is available in the Parlour (the only ground floor room in the Great Tower and in the visitor reception building).

 Noise at Tattershall Castle: